Earn College Credit in High School!

 That decision will be up to your high school.
 This is not a “dual” enrollment initiative.
 It is an avenue for motivated students to accelerate their timeline toward a college degree.

 Yes, so it is important to understand that what MCC offers could be different from another NH community college.
-The Community College System has approved a two-year pilot in which each college will consider community needs and respond accordingly.

 Both Early College and Running Start provide opportunities to earn college credits.
 Running Start is taught by high school instructors at high schools.
 Early College courses are taught by college professors on the MCC campus, providing access to MCC labs and equipment.